An Iterative Algorithm for Fitting Nonconvex Penalized Generalized Linear Models with Grouped Predictors: Introduction

-A breakthrough beyond orthonormal models is from the lasso computation. \citeasnoun{Daub} showed an iterative soft-thresholded procedure solves the $l_1$ penalized least-squares.
-Later~\citeasnoun{FHT} discovered a coordinate descent algorithm which can be viewed as a variant of the previous procedure.
-Recently,~\citeasnoun{SheTISP} extended the technique to nonconvex penalties, and studied a wide class of thresholding-based iterative selection procedures (TISPs) for an arbitrary thresholding operator.
-In computation, TISP is simpler than LLA because at each iteration step a low-complexity thresholding is performed rather than a lasso optimization.
-However, this work only applies to Gaussian models.
+We briefly summarize some important (but absolutely not exhaustive) works in the literature as follows.
+In the Gaussian setup, \citet{Daub} showed an iterative soft-thresholded procedure solves the $l_1$ penalized least-squares. \citet{FHT} discovered a coordinate descent algorithm which can be viewed as a variant of the previous procedure.
+Recently \citet{fhtglm} extended the algorithm to penalized generalized linear models (GLMs), by approximating the optimization problem at each iteration via penalized weighted least-squares.
+However, this approximation has no guarantee of convergence and may not provide a solution to the original problem.
+These works focus on convex penalties.

-The main contributions of the paper are as follows. \begin{itemize} \item This paper provides a general framework for penalized log-likelihood optimization for any generalized linear model (GLM).

-\item We perform rigorous theoretical convergence analysis, and the obtained conditions are more relaxed than those given in the literature and lead to a decrease of the number of iterations in applications.